SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 ## In the beginning
 1. On the negative side
-- It looks junky.
+- CCRI_prelim.md just looks junky.
 A great deal of information and many sections are crammed into one long page. <br/>
 2. On the plus side
 - Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to t ## - level headers)
 - \## - level headers display horizontal lines on the line just below and are good section demarcators.